bdusell/nondeterministic-stack-rnn/README.md

 In any case, it is highly recommended to run most experiments on a machine with access to an NVIDIA GPU so that they finish within a reasonable amount of time.
-The exception to this is the experiments for the baseline models (LSTM, superposition stack LSTM, and stratification stack LSTM) on the CFL language modeling tasks, as they finish more quickly on CPU rather than GPU and should be run in CPU mode.
+The exception to this is the experiments for the baseline models (LSTM, superposition stack LSTM, and stratification stack LSTM) on the formal language modeling tasks, as they finish more quickly on CPU rather than GPU and should be run in CPU mode.